 PropellerAds has many benefits that make it a solid choice as a blogging ad network.
 Some of these advantages are:

-• Ease of registration : You do not need to have a minimum number of views or sessions on your website before you can qualify for PropellerAds.
-This feature makes it a good choice for new bloggers who don't have a lot of blog traffic.
+• Easy registration You don't need a minimum number of views or sessions on your website to qualify for PropellerAds.
+This feature makes it a good choice for new bloggers who don't have much traffic to their blog.

 • Compatible with Google AdSense : The PropellerAds platform works with Google AdSense.

-• Payment is fast : PropellerAds pays quickly and the payment threshold is low.
-You won't have to wait long for your first payout with PropellerAds (assuming you've had enough impressions to start earning).
+• Payment is fast PropellerAds pays quickly and the payment threshold is low.
+You won't have to wait long for your first payment with PropellerAds (assuming you've had enough impressions to start earning money).

 Disadvantages of PropellerAds